janaiscoding/blog-api/README.md

 I've tried checking if the post is strict equal to null, but it didn't work.
 The error I was getting was `Cast to ObjectId failed for value "1" (type string) at path "_id" for model "Post"`

-So I went ahead and checked and found this thread on [stackoverflow](https://stackoverflow.com/questions/14940660/whats-mongoose-error-cast-to-objectid-failed-for-value-xxx-at-path-id) where I can use a Regex pattern to check if my path parameter is indeed a valid object id according to mongoose so I can use the `findById()` method.
+So I went ahead and checked and found this thread on [stack overflow](https://stackoverflow.com/questions/14940660/whats-mongoose-error-cast-to-objectid-failed-for-value-xxx-at-path-id) where I can use a Regex pattern to check if my path parameter is indeed a valid object id according to mongoose so I can use the `findById()` method.

 However, I will still have to check if the valid object id returns an existing post or not.
-For example someone might change just a singular string inside the `_id` and it would still be valid
+For example someone might change just a singular string inside the `_id` and it would still be valid.
+(Important Edge case)

 And it worked!!!
 Yay <3